awsdocs/amazon-workspaces-administration-guide/doc_source/upgrade-windows-10-byol-workspaces.md

    **HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Amazon\\WorkSpacesConfig\\enable\-inplace\-upgrade\.ps1\\scriptExecutionComplete**

 1. If you modified the running mode of the WorkSpace by setting it to AlwaysOn or by changing the AutoStop time period so that the in\-place upgrade process could run without interruption, set the running mode back to your original settings\.
-For more information, see [Modify the Running Mode](running-mode.md#modify-running-mode)\.
+For more information, see [Modify the running mode](running-mode.md#modify-running-mode)\.

 If you haven't set the **PostUpgradeRestoreProfileOnD** registry key to **1**, the user profile is regenerated by Windows and placed in `C:\Users\%USERNAME%` after the in\-place upgrade, so that you do not have to go through the above steps again for future Windows 10 in\-place upgrades\.
 By default, the `enable-inplace-upgrade.ps1` script redirects the following shell folders to drive D:
 + `D:\Users\%USERNAME%\Downloads`